BlissRoms/Documentation-old/docs/BlissRoms/build-tips.md

 ### Threads

 By default, `repo` only utilizes four threads (or whatever the ROM manifest declares.)
 If you have a stronger machine with more threads, you can increase this number.
-So, for example, if you have 24 threads, you would type:
+For example, to use 8 threads:

+    repo sync -j8

+To use all of the threads on your machine, use:

+    repo sync -j$(nproc --all)

+### Current branch only

+This is usually set by default in your ROM manifest, but just in case, you can tell `repo` to only fetch the branch you want to work on:

-    repo sync -j24
+    repo sync -c

 ### Current history only

-This should be set by default in your ROM manifest, but just in case, you can tell `repo` to only fetch recent changes.
-This allows for smaller downloads, which makes the sync quicker.
-Add the flag:
+To only download the most recent changes, use this flag:

-    repo sync -c
+    repo sync --depth=1

+This will make `repo` fetch the most recent changes.

 ### Minimal fetch